caylent-solutions/terraform-modules/docs/terraform-module-structure.md

 # Test configuration for this module
 # This file controls test behavior settings

-# Set to false to disable idempotency testing
+# Set to true or false to enable/disable idempotency testing
 TERRATEST_IDEMPOTENCY=true

 # Add other test configuration settings below
 ```

 This file controls test behavior and is required for all modules.
+The TERRATEST_IDEMPOTENCY setting must be explicitly set to either true or false.

 ## Additional Requirements